Inspiring wall art for the little ones

 Step 1.
 Get a pencil and an eraser ready.

 First I took out a pencil and just drew the tree trunk and some branches on the wall.
 I looked at pictures of trees and tried to imitate them the best I could to make my drawing look identifiable as a tree.
-That wasn’t so difficult after all and it was actually quite a deliberating experience!
+Had to use my eraser a few times, though.
+But that wasn’t so difficult after all and it was actually quite a deliberating experience!
 Felt like a kid drawing on the wall 😉

 Step 2.
 Paint the trunk and branches.